Lab 1: Getting to know your Mango Pi

 1. Organize supplies to bring with you:

-• Bring your laptop, ideally with full charge.
+• Bring your laptop, ideally with full charge, cable/charger as needed.

 • If you have access to a multimeter, bring it along.